JamitLabs/Accio/README.md

 ## Adding support for Accio

 Most libraries that are compatible with SwiftPM should automatically work with Accio.
-Also libraries that are compatible with Carthage can be easily made compatible with Accio by simply adding a `Package.swift` file similar to this:
+There's also a Demo project with integration tests on the CI to ensure most Swift frameworks on GitHub with [at least 1,000 stars](https://github.com/search?q=stars%3A%3E1000+language%3Aswift&type=Repositories) support Accio.
+Libraries that are compatible with Carthage can be easily made compatible with Accio by simply adding a `Package.swift` file similar to this:

 ```swift
 // swift-tools-version:4.2